-Welcome to the Pharma-Planta Consortium website!
+Pharma-Planta Consortium

 Pharma-Planta is an EU Sixth Framework Program integrated project whose aim is to develop an approved production pipeline for pharmaceutical proteins made in plants, and take a candidate product all the way through development culminating in a phase I human clinical trial.